m-Vins/OS161-DEMAND-PAGING/README.md

 The page table is useful in case of TLB misses to find the physical address corresponding to the virtual address that caused the fault (the algorithm for finding the entry in the page table was described earlier) as well as finding the frame within the SWAPFILE.

 Now some calculations: as mentioned above, only 20 bits are needed to index a frame and 12 (best size for 9MB SWAPFILE) to index a page in the SWAPFILE, so these will be the sizes of the relevant fields to indicate the location of the page in physical memory or in the SWAP.
-20 bits + 12 bits = 32 bits, would seem to be the perfect and optimal size for a struct, however we chose to add an additional 2-bit field to indicate the state of the page, which may be `IN_MEMORY`, `IN_SWAP`, or `NOT_LOADED` (Only later another state `IN_MEMORY_RDONLY` has been added for optimization purposes).
+20 bits + 12 bits = 32 bits, would seem to be the perfect and optimal size for a struct, however we chose to add an additional 2-bit field to indicate the state of the page, which may be `IN_MEMORY`, `IN_SWAP`, or `NOT_LOADED` (Only later another state `IN_MEMORY_RDONLY` has been added for in order to avoid writing in the swap file the pages that are read-only and retrievable from the ELF file as we described before).
 Originally we thought we would find the state of the page by reading the previous two fields:

 - $frame\_index \neq 0 \wedge swap\_index = 0 : memory$